MCTian-mi/Zederrian-Technology-GT5U/README.md

 ## Why move this project on github?

-I hope that by moving this project on GitHub I hope that I and other people will try to update it and expand the texture support for other mods.
+I hope that by moving this project on GitHub I and other people will try to update it and expand the texture support for other mods.